akhodakivskiy/VimFx/documentation/button.md

 presses will be passed into the text input rather than activating VimFx commands.

-When in Normal mode, clicking it opens VimFx’s Keyboard Shortcuts dialog, just like the `?` shortcut does.
+When in Normal mode, clicking it opens VimFx’s Keyboard Shortcuts help dialog, just like the `?` shortcut does.

 In other modes, clicking it returns you to normal mode.
 If you feel like VimFx does not respond to any of your key presses, it might be because you’re not in